 The word “dream” seems fitting as this series of stories will be a journey of a Photojournalist as he seeks the perfect “Blue Rose” Story.
 Come along on this trip but just remember, as Ringo Starr said”You know it don’t come easy.”

-Evelyn was a tall willowy woman who could look at home either back at the farm which currently was in the hands of Elizabeth her oldest daughter or selling perfume at the downtown Macy’s department store.It was 1945 and the War sounded like it was going to over soon, but right now she was on a mission of sorts per the War Department in Washington.
+Evelyn was a tall willowy woman who could look at home either back at the farm which currently was in the hands of Elizabeth her oldest daughter, selling perfume at the downtown Macy’s department store, or at a bustling railway station which is where she happened to be.It was 1945, and the War sounded like it was going to be over soon, but right now she was on a mission of sorts per the War Department in Washington.
 Evelyn also was one of those people that liked to parcel nicknames, several times she had thought of this train as “The Spy Special”.
+The train’s real name was “The Hummingbird”.
 Evelyn’s husband Elmer was a soldier stationed at Fort Knox as part of the the Signal Corps, whatever that was.
 One thing was for certain, she had to deliver these documents to Elmer.